bensuperpc/infrastructure/README.md

 # Infrastructure

-_My personal infrastructure for my servers and services._
+_Open source, decentralized and self-hosted infrastructure for my services_

 ## About

-This is my infrastructure.
-It's a collection of scripts and configuration files that I use to manage my servers and services.
 It uses caddy and docker-compose to run my services (And many other things).
 It's a **work in progress**, and I'm still learning a lot about it.
 If you have any **questions** or **suggestions**, feel free to open an issue or a pull request.